 Force unmount by discarding the wim file

 dism /unmount-Wim /MountDir: /Discard dism /Unmount-Wim /MountDir:C:\path-to-the-mount\Mount-A /discard

 When this step is complete, the next thing to do is to clean the WIM file.

-- This is only needed when you intend to use the same wim file to ensure all errors are cleared.
+- This is only necessary when you plan to reuse the same WIM file to ensure that all errors are cleared.

 - If there are changes in the WIM file, please delete it and copy it again from the source.

 Now the WIM file size has not changed, there is no need to get (extract) a new wim file from the source (ISO, and DVD).
 Just proceed with the steps below to clean the wim file.

 C:\windows\system32>dism /Cleanup-Wim ------------------------------------- Deployment Image Servicing and Management tool Version: Scanning drive C for stale files Scanning drive G for stale files The operation completed successfully.